 Exams had finished and Uni holidays had just kicked off – the fellas and I were absolutely stinging for a getaway after being cooped up indoors with our faces buried in textbooks and a semester’s worth of caffeine infected study notes.
-Swags, surfboards, snags were packed up into the 4WD and we were off!
-Staring at a weeks worth of surfing, 4WD across dunes and sleeping under the stars.
+Swags, surfboards and snags were packed up into the 4WD and we were off!
+Staring at a weeks worth of surfing, 4WDing across dunes and sleeping under the stars.

-- Swag/tent etc. (there are rental houses available)
+- Swag/tent etc. (there are also rental houses available)

 - Warm clothes (definitely in winter, it’s chilly)

 - GPS & map (this will help you tick off the places you have on your list and keep you from getting lost)